parro-it/libui-napi/docs/properties.md

-# libui-node widgets properties
+# libui-node controls properties

-Every widget properties has a dual implementation.
+Every control properties has a dual implementation.

 You can read and write them both using javascript properties and using setter/getter methods.